-Results of the per-unit cost-effectiveness analyses are presented in Table 92 through Table 101 for new construction and for alterations.
+Results of the per-unit cost-effectiveness analyses are presented in Table 96 through Table 101 for new construction and for alterations.
 The proposed measure saves money over the 30-year period of analysis relative to the existing conditions.
-The proposed code change for new construction is not cost effective on its own and is cost-effective when packaged with the all-electric HVAC submeasure in every climate zone for which the change is proposed.
-Combined results are shown in Section 5.1.5.7.

 The code change only results in increased stringency for buildings four habitable stories and greater.
 Therefore, cost-effectiveness results are included only for the 5-story and 10-story prototypes.